Pumpkin pie: History

-It was not until the early nineteenth century that the recipes appeared in Canadian and American cookbooks or that pumpkin pie became a common addition to the Thanksgiving dinner.
-The Pilgrims brought the pumpkin pie back to New England, while the English method of cooking the pumpkin took a different course.
-In the 19th century, the English pumpkin pie was prepared by stuffing the pumpkin with apples, spices, and sugar and then baking it whole.
+It was not until the early nineteenth century that recipes appeared in Canadian cookbooks, or that pumpkin pie became a common addition to the Thanksgiving dinner.
+The Pilgrims brought the pumpkin pie back to New England.
 In the United States after the Civil War, the pumpkin pie was resisted in Southern states as a symbol of Yankee culture imposed on the South, where there was no tradition of eating pumpkin pie.
 Many Southern cooks instead made sweet potato pie, or added bourbon and pecans to give the pumpkin pie a Southern touch.

 Today, throughout much of Canada and the United States, it is traditional to serve pumpkin pie after Thanksgiving dinner.

 Pumpkin pies were discouraged from Thanksgiving dinners in the United States in 1947 as part of a voluntary egg rationing campaign promoted by the Truman Administration, mainly because of the eggs used in the recipe.
 This was a part of President Truman's Citizen's Food Committee task force, designed to ration food consumption in the United States in hopes to provide more foreign food assistance to Europe post World War II.
 Part of the campaign included an "Egg-less & Poultry-less Thursday", which began in October 1947, and with Thanksgiving Day always occurring on a Thursday, there was a considerable backlash among American consumers against this.
 Truman was true to his word, and no pumpkin pie was served at the White House for Thanksgiving in 1947.